 Most people with dementia are older, but it is important to remember that not all older people get dementia.
 It is not a normal part of ageing.

 Dementia can happen to anybody, but it is more common after the age of 65 years.
 People in their 40s and 50s can also have dementia.
+For more information about younger onset dementia go to the younger onset dementia hub.

 What causes dementia?